rwkama1/SupermarketJS/README.md

 # SuperMarketJS

-This package contains a backend of what would be the logic of a supermarking software, the architecture used is made in 3 layers
+This package contains a backend of what would be the logic of a supermarking software, the architecture used is made in 3 layers.

 ## Installation